goodmicros/amigaTAS/README.md

 # Notes

+### Configuration
 A separate configuration button should be added in order to avoid using the reset button unnecessarily. for example hot-swapping TAS mode when playing as an USB joystick can cause problems.

+### Reading inputs
+Currently all input is passed through the MCU, this causes a ~100 µs delay.
+Perhaps the input should be passed through directly and have the MCU just monitor the signals and pull them down when needed.
+Also, the input should be configured in the same port so the pins can be read directly with PINn.

+### Timing
+Time should be indicated in frames instead of seconds.
+Optionally sub-frame timing could be indicated with a decimal value.
+Unfortunately arduino doesn't really seem to like interrupts and counting frames without them is unnecessarily complicated.